BruceChanJianLe/linux-regex/README.md

         - What gets matched? matches zero-width
         - Where is the regular expression engine pointer?
 Pointing at 5
     - Useful for inserting text (sing find and replace)

+## Unicode

+- Single byte
+    - Uses one byte (eight bits) to represent a character
+    - Allows for 256 characters
+    - A-Z, a-z, 0-9, punctuation, common symbols

+- Double byte
+    - Uses two bytes (16 bits) to represent a character
+    - Allows for 65536 characters

+- Many more characters than English alphabet
+    - Latin
+    - Symbols
+    - Arabic, Chinese, Greek, Hewbrew, Korean, Thai
+    - Over 109,000 characters

+- Unicode
+    - Variable byte size
+    - Maintains compatibility with one- and two-byte encoding
+    - Allow for over one million character

+    - Mapping between a character and a number
+    - "U+" followed by a four-digit hexadecimal number
+        - "infinity" is written as U+221E
+    - Combinations
+        - "e" can be U+00E9 or U+0065 or U+0301
+        - Can combine more than two